Human history: Regional empires

 In Europe, the Roman Republic was founded in the 6th century BCE and began expanding its territory in the 3rd century BCE.
-Prior to this, the Carthaginian Empire had dominated the Mediterranean, however lost three successive wars to the Romans.
-The Republic became an empire and by the time of Augustus (63 BCE – 14 CE), it had established dominion over most of the Mediterranean Sea.
+Prior to this, the Carthaginian Empire had dominated the Mediterranean; however, it lost three successive wars to the Romans.
+The Republic became an empire, and by the time of Augustus (63 BCE – 14 CE), it had established dominion over most of the Mediterranean Sea.
 The empire continued to grow and reached its peak under Trajan (53–117 CE), controlling much of the land from England to Mesopotamia.
 The two centuries that followed are known as the Pax Romana, a period of unprecedented peace, prosperity, and political stability in most of Europe.
 Christianity was legalized by Constantine I in 313 CE after three centuries of imperial persecution.
 It became the sole official religion of the empire in 380 CE while the emperor Theodosius outlawed pagan religions in 391–392 CE.

 In South Asia, Chandragupta Maurya founded the Maurya Empire (320–185 BCE), which flourished under Ashoka the Great.
 From the 4th to 6th centuries CE, the Gupta Empire oversaw the period referred to as ancient India's golden age.
 The resulting stability helped usher in a flourishing period for Hindu and Buddhist culture in the 4th and 5th centuries, as well as major advances in science and mathematics.
 In South India, three prominent Dravidian kingdoms emerged: the Cheras, Cholas, and Pandyas.